bitrise-io/devcenter/_articles/reviews/screen-recording-of-android-ui-testing-using-script-steps.md

    * gets those Emulator screenshots that were taken before UI tests had started
    * gets the final screenshot of the Emulator screen
    * places these files in the `BITRISE_DEPLOY_DIR` path
-6. Add the `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step to your workflow to export all files stored in the `BITRISE_DEPLOY_DIR` directory.
-You can check the files at the `APPS & ARTIFACTS` tab of your Build's page.
+6. Add the `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step to your workflow to export all files stored in the `BITRISE_DEPLOY_DIR` directory to `APPS & ARTIFACTS`.
+You can check these files at the `APPS & ARTIFACTS` tab of your Build's page.
 (Note, that if you did not place the files in this directory, they will not be deployed to the APPS & ARTIFACTS tab of your Build's page.)

-If you get a `No such process` (below) or an `Encoder failed (err=-38)` error in your build log, most likely the screen resolution of the screen recording and the device does not match.
+If your build failes due to `No such process` (error message below) or an `Encoder failed (err=-38)` error in your build log, most likely the screen resolution of the screen recording and the device does not match.

     /opt/android-sdk-linux/platform-tools/adb shell 'killall -INT screenrecord' killall: screenrecord: No such process

 Here is what to check:

 * Check if you have the right resolution set in the `Resolution` field of the `AVD Manager` Step. ![](/img/screen-resolution-avd-manager.png)
-* If you're NOT using the `AVD Manager` Step (and start the emulator with a `Script` Step), then you can fix the screen size (width and height) in the `Script content` field of the `Start screen recording` Step with `--size <WIDTHxHEIGHT>`.
+* If you're NOT using the `AVD Manager` Step to start the emulator (and use `Script` Step instead), then you can fix the screen size in the `Script content` field of the `Start screen recording` Step by specifying the width and height of the screen: `--size <WIDTHxHEIGHT>`.